What is website content?

 The whole package

-At Rachel Ziv, we are all about the words so we focus exclusively on copywriting and editing.
+At Rachel Ziv, I’m all about the words so I focus exclusively on copywriting and editing.

-If you need help finding a web designer, we have strong relationships with many local businesses and can help you find the right one to meet your needs.
+If you need help finding a web designer, I have strong relationships with many local businesses and can help you find the right one to meet your needs.

-We also have relationships with a Senior User Experience Consultant and Information Architect who can collaborate with us if you need a more holistic approach to designing or redesigning your website.
+I also have relationships with a Senior User Experience Consultant and Information Architect who can collaborate if you need a more holistic approach to designing or redesigning your website.